flynnbr11/QMLA/docs/rst_tutorial.rst

     run_qhl=1
     exploration_strategy=ExampleBasic

-Run locally again as in [listing:launch\_example]; then move to the as in [listing:results\_directory].
+Run locally again as in [listing:launch\_example]; then move to the results directory as in [listing:results\_directory].

 Analysis
 ========

-:term:‘QMLA‘ stores results and generates plots over the entire range of the algorithm, i.e. the , and models.
+:term:`QMLA` stores results and generates plots over the entire range of the algorithm, i.e. the run, instance and models.
 The depth of analysis performed automatically is set by the user control in ; for , only the most crucial figures are generated, while generates plots for every individual model considered.
 For model searches across large model spaces and/or considering many candidates, excessive plotting can cause considerable slow-down, so users should be careful to generate plots